browserengineering/book/book/security.md

     over from the messy early web.

 Let's implement the same-origin policy for our browser.
-We'll need to compare the URL of the request to the top-level web page URL:
+We'll need to compare the URL of the request to the URL of the page we are on:

 ``` {.python}
 class JSContext: